Berritzgaard: Abandonment of the House as a Family House

 Christiane Henriette had previously decided to move the headquarters of the Barony of Guldborgland to the more beautifully situated Oreby Estate and to restore the rather rundown castle there.
-To carry this out, Poul Lehn's will, in which he had had set aside a considerable sum of money to restore Berritzgaard's big detached wing, had to be changed.
+To carry this out, Poul Lehn's will, in which he had set aside a considerable sum of money to restore Berritzgaard's big detached wing, had to be changed.
 This was successful and Berritzgaard was abandoned in 1810 as living quarters for the Rosenoern-Lehn family and was not used as a family house for the next 160 years.

 The house was left only partly furnished, now and then occupied by staff in the lower part of the house.
 The run down wing that was supposed to be restored was instead demolished, and Hans van Steenwinckel's fine house was allowed to stand untouched by changing architectural fashions.
 Occasionally the house was used for other purposes.
 In 1864 it was used as a hospital during the Danish-Prussian War, and just after World War I it was used as a refugee camp.
 In 1940-1943 the Danish army had a garrison that was taken over by the German occupation forces.
 From 1945 to 1949 the house and the grounds were used as a refugee camp for East Germans.
 In the 1950s, a rug factory was operated on the grounds.
 Much of the land surrounding the estate were lost in the land redistribution in Denmark that took place in 1919-1921.
 Many large estates were broken into small plots and leased to farmers through the Danish government.